wp-plugins/leaflet-maps-marker/readme.txt

 = v2.2 - 24.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.2)
 * NEW: support for new map options (dragging, touchzoom, scrollWheelZoom...)
-* CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
+* TRANSLATIONS: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
 * BUGFIX: TinyMCE button did not work when WordPress was installed in custom directory

 = v2.1 - 18.03.2012 =